 Hair Facts

-This section discusses general hair topics.
-It is useful to understand the growth cycle of a hair, the types of hair loss and the true causes of grey hair and baldness, in order to avoid the frustrations experienced with some hair treatments.
+Did you know that hair is made of dead keratin or that hereditary hair loss is actually hair miniaturisation?
+This section may not provide direct answers for treating hair loss or grey hair but it might be a good starting point in your research.
+It is useful to understand the growth cycle of a hair, the types of hair loss and the true causes of grey hair and baldness, in order to avoid frustrations with some hair treatments.
 A good understanding of the biology of hair might help you diagnose yourself and determine whether you have any problem at all and better estimate your treatment options, enabling you to avoid common mistakes.
 One of the greatest weapons of cunning, snake oil marketers is exploiting the false myths and the lack of knowledge of their potential customers.
 One good example is shedding.
 Many people are frightened when they experience increased shedding.
 They do not realise that it is a regular seasonal occurrence and often no reason for concern.

 Life Cycle of Hair